LESSON PLAN: Discrimination–Slavery & The Civil War

 “Now, do you have any questions for me?”

 “Thank you for your time, I have to go now.”

-Out of Role Let’s discuss some of the discoveries we made about General Grant and how some of the soldiers may have felt.
+Let’s discuss some of the discoveries we made about General Grant and how some of the soldiers may have felt.

 • Why was it so important for them to fight in this war?